Summengardin/scripts_seaonics/rtsp-server-docker/README.md

 ## 5. To modify the network
 To modify the network later on, either:
-- 1. set the correct ip and mac inside extras/configure_network.sh and run
+- set the correct ip and mac inside extras/configure_network.sh and run
 ```shell
 gedit extras/configure_network.sh
 ```
 ```shell
 bash extras/configure_network.sh
 ```

-- 2. use the NetworkManager
+- or use the NetworkManager
 ```shell
 nm-connection-editor
 ```